Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Discussions

-Figure \ref{fig:type-probe} shows the results of AST node tagging for RoBERTa with task adapters, depicted as \textit{RoBERTa+Adapters}, CodeBERT, and GraphCodeBERT. \textit{RoBERTa+Adapters} exhibits a lower accuracy compared to C-PLMs in the early layers (i.e., layers 3, 4, and 5).
-However, starting from the sixth layer, its performance becomes comparable to that of C-PLMs and in some cases (e.g., layer 8), it even outperforms GraphCodeBERT.
-It is important to note that not all code characteristics are expected to be improved in the subsequent layers of a model.
-In fact, certain characteristics may be specific to certain layers of the model.
-As seen in the baseline C-PLMs, there are some variations in accuracy across different layers.
+The analysis in this subsection is conducted to determine the behavior of NL-PLMs and C-PLMs with/without language adapters.
+In Figures \ref{fig:len-prob}, \ref{fig:cpx-prob}, and \ref{fig:type-probe}, the solid lines show the results of the models with L-adapters, and the dashed lines are the original models (i.e., without L-adapters).
+For easier comprehension, the colors of the plots are associated with the models.

-Figure \ref{fig:len-prob} demonstrates the classification results of the code length prediction task.
-The performance of RoBERTa with adapters is found to be comparable to that of the two C-PLMs.
-As depicted in the figure, the prediction of code length, which is surface-level information, is primarily determined by the middle layers of the models (e.g., the fourth layer), and the accuracy is decreased in the later layers.
+{\textbf{Code Length Prediction Results.} Figure \ref{fig:len-prob} demonstrates the classification results of the code length prediction task.
+The performance of RoBERTa with adapters is found to be comparable to that of the two C-PLMs without adapters.
+As depicted in the figure, the prediction of code length, is primarily determined by the lower layers of the models (e.g., the fourth layer), and the accuracy is decreased in the higher layers.
+In layer four, RoBERTa+L-adapter achieves the highest accuracy among all models.

+Two interesting observations in Figure \ref{fig:len-prob} are that L-adapters deteriorate the results of CodeBERT in most layers and do not improve the accuracy of the Graph-CodeBERT significantly (except a few layers).
+Another observation is the results of RoBERTa (dashed blue line), where it is consistently higher than the two C-PLMs.
+This indicates the ability of RoBERTa to predict the length of code.
+It could be related to the fact that though programming languages are different from natural language, this task is not necessarily differentiating the PL and NL, and thus the NL-PLM can still achieve good results for predicting the length of the given input.

-The results of the cyclomatic complexity analysis are presented in Figure \ref{fig:cpx-prob}.
-The experiment results show that the performance of RoBERTa with task adapters is comparable to that of CodeBERT and GraphCodeBERT.
-Note that the cyclomatic complexity is a highly complex task, which measures the amount of structural information that is encoded onto each transformer block of a model.
+{\textbf{Cyclomatic Complexity Results.} The results of the cyclomatic complexity analysis are presented in Figure \ref{fig:cpx-prob}.
+The experiment results show that the performance of RoBERTa with language adapters is comparable to that of CodeBERT and GraphCodeBERT without adapters.
+Note that cyclomatic complexity is a highly complex task, which measures the amount of structural information that is encoded onto each Transformer block of a model.